Updated July 4, 2023

 Functionality is not working as per our requirement.
 A bug is an unforeseen issue with programming or equipment.
 Common issues are often the aftereffect of outside impedance with the program’s exhibition that the engineer did not expect.
 Minor bugs can create issues like frozen screens or unexplained mistake messages that don’t influence us altogether.

-Improvement is nothing but the enhancement of an existing task, or we can say that a new feature was added to a current project which is under development.
+Improvement is nothing but the enhancement of an existing task, or we can say that a new feature was added to a current project under development.

 3. New Feature

-As shown in the following screenshot, new functionality was added to the existing project under the development phase.
+The following screenshot shows that new functionality was added to the existing project under the development phase.

-This is a user story that the user creates and cannot be deleted or edited; for more information, we can see the following screenshot.
+This is a user story that the user creates and cannot be deleted or edited; we can see the following screenshot for more information.

 Jira Issue Tracking